JB Brown Criminal Trial Practice Logo

 Mistaken Identity

-Challenging eyewitness testimony and forensic evidence.
+We challenge eyewitness testimony and forensic evidence.

 Lack of Intent

-Demonstrating that the death resulted from an accident rather than intentional harm.
+We demonstrate that the death resulted from an accident rather than intentional harm.

 Constitutional Violations

-Suppressing evidence obtained through unlawful searches, seizures, or interrogations.
+We suppress any evidence obtained through unlawful searches, seizures, or interrogations.

 Heat of Passion

-If the client acted in self-defense.
+If possible, we argue that the death was in self-defense.

 Stand Your Ground